ood luck,” the customs agent croaked, handing Shelby our passports through the car window. He had bushy, black eyebrows and a protruding chin.

 Sign up for the newsletter

-Get my writing delivered to your inbox on Sundays, ~1-2x per month.
+Get my writing delivered to your inbox a handful of times per year.

 Edited By: Shelby Thoutt